VermeilChan/MetalSlugFontReborn/Documentation/FAQ.md

 - Alternatively, use the portable version of MSFONT, which may not trigger antivirus alerts.

 **Q: The web app is down.
 What should I do?**
-A: If the web app is unavailable, consider using the terminal-based version.
+A: If the web app is unavailable, consider using the console-version or the windowed-version.
 If that doesn't work, reach out on Discord at `mommy_vermeil` for assistance.

 ## Contributing